-Teeth sensitivity or "dentinal hypersensitivity" is one of the most painful and chronic dental conditions with a prevalence of 4%-57% in general populations and an even higher prevalence in periodontal patients (60%-90%).
-Patients usually complain of chronic or recurring pain upon drinking cold beverages, hot foods, or breathing in and out.
+Patients usually complain of chronic or recurring pain upon drinking cold or hot beverages, hot foods, or breathing in and out.
 Pain is sharp and short, and lasting irrespective of the stimulus.
-Women may be affected more than men.
+Women may be affected by tooth sensitivity more than men, and we check for this issue as part of a holistic dental exam.
 It can affect all teeth but canines and premolars are reported to be affected the most often.
-Exposed root surfaces due to gum recession are a major predisposing factor to tooth sensitivity.
+Exposed root surfaces due to gum recession are a major factor for tooth sensitivity.

 Dentin is one of the four major components of the teeth.
 It is the most abundant tissue that determines size and shape of the teeth.
 Dentin is found under the enamel in the crown.
 It is made up of many tubules that radiates from the pulp (nerve) to the surface.
 These tubules contain nerve fibers that are responsible for sensation of pain.
 In an open dental tubule any change in the surface (e.g. temperature change) will perceive as pain in the tooth.
 A sensitive tooth has more open tubules per surface area compared to a non-sensitive tooth.